COMCIFS/Dictionary-Writing-Workshop/2023-Materials/curriculum.md

 ## Using Github: some simple workflows
   * Live demonstrate a PR on our practical example
+    - Ask participants to submit some PRs and we will comment on them - note the live check delay may be annoying

 ## Practical example: a conference microsymposium dictionary
   * Collect datanames that we would like